MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 Reference the existing Dimension table and call this new query **LastID** as you'll reference this query in the future.

 Assuming that this is an integer that increments by one every time there are new records added, you can implement a logic that finds the maximum value in the **SalesRepID**.
-Right click the **SalesRepID** and select the option to drill down.
+Right select the **SalesRepID** and select the option to drill down.

 ![Drill down operation for the SalesRepID column](/fabric/data-factory/media/slowly-changing-dimension-type-two/drill-down-salesrepid.png)

-This will yield a list and in the ribbon you'll now have the statistics options where you can choose the option to calculate the maximum value of this list:
+This yields a list and in the ribbon you'll now have the statistics options where you can choose the option to calculate the maximum value of this list:

 ![Maximum option from the statistics operations for list tools](/fabric/data-factory/media/slowly-changing-dimension-type-two/list-tool-maximum.png)